Arianee/docs/docs/arianee-js-certificate.md

 Create an Arianee Access Token.

-An Arianee Access Token is an Etherum Web Token (or JWT using Etherum algorythm signature).
+An Arianee Access Token is an Ethereum Web Token (or JWT using Ethereum algorythm signature).
 It is very close to a Arianee Proof but it does not require a blockchain transaction.
 It is made completly off the blockchain.

 It can be used to anonymously authenticate a user.